smaouim/smaouim.github.io/_chapters/001-Basics/001-getting-started.md

 * they provide **high-granularity** constructs to express algorithms with **short** and **human-friendly** texts (though still called “codes”)
 * a **syntactically** valid statement has only one **semantic** interpretation

-Programmers can then easily express algorithms in a form that can be **automatically converted** into machine instructions: compilation or interpretation
+Programmers can then easily express algorithms in a form that can be **automatically converted** into machine instructionsvia **compilation or interpretation**

 ## Compilation vs Interpretation